You're logged in as |

 Computer science is now a critical tool for pursuing an ever-broadening range of topics, from outer space to the workings of the human mind.
 In most areas of science and in many liberal arts fields, cutting-edge work depends increasingly on computational approaches.
 The undergraduate program at Brown is designed to combine breadth in practical and theoretical computer science with depth in specialized areas.
 These areas range from traditional topics, such as analysis of algorithms, artificial intelligence, databases, distributed systems, graphics, mobile computing, networks, operating systems, programming languages, robotics and security, to novel areas including games and scientific visualization.

-Our requirements are built on a collection of pathways, each representing a well-defined area within computer science.
-Concentrators interested in particular areas can choose the courses included in particular pathways.
-Conversely, concentrators who are unsure of their area of interest but who have particularly enjoyed certain courses can choose pathways that include these concentrations.
+Our requirements are built on a core set of foundation courses, each representing an essential area within computer science.
+Concentrators choose the upper-level courses that align with their interests.
 Students may not use more than two CSCI 1970 courses to complete the requirements for the Sc.B. and one CSCI 1970 course for the A.B. requirements.

-For up-to-date information on our concentration requirements please see https://cs.brown.edu/degrees/undergrad/concentrating-in-cs/concentration-requirements-2020/new-scb-requirements/ for ScB requirements and https://cs.brown.edu/degrees/undergrad/concentrating-in-cs/concentration-requirements-2020/new-ab-requirements/ for AB requirements.
-Please see https://cs.brown.edu/degrees/undergrad/concentrating-in-cs/concentration-handbook/ for further discussion regarding our concentration requirements.
+For up-to-date information on our concentration requirements please see https://cs.brown.edu/degrees/undergrad/concentrating-in-cs/concentration-requirements-2024.
+Please see https://cs.brown.edu/degrees/undergrad/concentrating-in-cs/concentration-handbook/ for additional information regarding our concentration requirements (including allowed substitutions and policies).

 Requirements for the Standard Track of the Sc.B. degree